Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects likely to affect the region: Taylors Creek Residential Estate, Cairnlea Remediation Project, Amora Estate Cairnlea, and Sunshine Hospital Emergency Department Redevelopment.
-The following details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects that may impact this region.
+Notable projects are Taylors Creek Residential Estate, Cairnlea Remediation Project, Amora Estate Cairnlea, and Sunshine Hospital Emergency Department Redevelopment.
+The following details these projects in order of relevance.

 Professional plan users can use the search below to filter and access additional projects.